Disha2022/budget-tracker/README.md

 ## Description

- This NodeJS project is a sample social network backend with mongoDB.
-I built this project to get familiar with no-sql DB such as mongoDB and the mongoose library.
+ This NodeJS project is a budget tracker PWA with mongoDB and indexedDB for offline support.
+I built this project to get familiar with indexedDB, service workers, mongoDB and the mongoose library.
 I can now use this tool as part of my portfolio of javascript projects.

 ## Table of Contents